abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 > The composite key is composed of `BookId` and `CategoryId` in our case.
 And they are unique together.

->  For more information about **Entities with Composite Keys**, you can read the relavant section from [Entites documentation](https://docs.abp.io/en/abp/latest/Entities#entities-with-composite-keys)
+>  For more information about **Entities with Composite Keys**, you can read the relevant section from [Entities documentation](https://docs.abp.io/en/abp/latest/Entities#entities-with-composite-keys).

 * **BookManager.cs**